raspberrypilearning/pick-your-favourite/en/step_5.md

 --- task ---

+**Click Run**
-**Run your webpage** - test all three options, check the content and colours look how you want them to.
++ Test all three options, check the content and colours look how you want them to.

 You can adjust the text colour to make sure it contrasts with the background enough